 Pennsylvania provides grounds for divorce, which can be broken into two categories: a “no fault” divorce, and one based on the “fault” of a spouse.
-A lawyer can help you determine which option is best for you.
+A divorce lawyer can help you determine which option is best for you.
 And before informing yourself on those differences, we suggest you read our divorce checklist.

 What’s the difference?

 - Some fault grounds don’t require a waiting period and allow the divorce process to proceed more swiftly.

 - Marital fault can be one factor in determining the right to alimony (post-divorce financial support).